cloudhunting/cloudhunting/docs/aws/initial-access/default-accounts.md

         - eventName: PreflightRequest
     condition: selection_source and not filter
 falsepositives:
-    - Using of root account for invoice and payments request for AWS support
+    - Public exposure that meant to be exposed to anyone on the internet without authentication
 level: high
 ```

-### GuardDuty
+### GuardDuty Detections
     Policy:IAMUser/RootCredentialUsage